SimonaAndreeva/SimonaAndreeva/README.md

 - :computer: I'm currently a Web Developer at JT Design.

+- 🥇 Initiator and Head Organizer of Digitalen Maraton at NBU.

 - :woman_teacher: I'm a student teacher at SoftUni Kids.

 - :woman_student: I've achieved a diploma in UI&UX Designer.